sandervandevelde/MQTTBrokerPrivatePreview/README.md

 The Microsoft Azure messaging team invites you and your organization to preview the MQTT Broker feature.
 During this preview, we will provide full support with a high level of engagement from the Azure messaging product group.
 We look forward to your feedback  as you leverage this capability for your pub/sub solutions.
 Please note that this preview is available by invitation only  and requires an NDA.
 By participating in the private preview, you agree to the [Terms of Use](https://www.microsoft.com/legal/terms-of-use).

 ## Overview of MQTT Broker
-MQTT broker is a pub/sub messaging broker, to enable secure transfer of messages to and from IoT clients and applications.
+MQTT broker is a pub/sub messaging broker, to enable secure transfer of messages to and from clients.
 You can now use MQTT’s flexible topic structure to send and receive messages from your clients (clients/services) and support flexible messaging patterns such as command and control and as well as broadcast messages to clients (clients/services).

 |Concepts|
 | ------------ |